 - Creating other content intended to engage readers.

-- Developing strong calls to action to convince people to buy or sign up to things.
+- Developing strong calls to action to convince potential clients to buy or sign up for things.

-Nowadays, people can and do make a living from books they publish themselves, using platforms like Amazon KDP and CreateSpace.
+Nowadays, people can and do make money enough for a decent living from self-published books on platforms like Amazon KDP and CreateSpace.

-All you need is your inspiration.
-Whether you want to write a non-fiction book about a subject you know about, or have a crack at the next Harry Potter, all you need to do is find the inspiration and get started.
+All you need is your inspiration to start in this online job.
+Whether you want to write a non-fiction book about a subject you know about or have a crack at the next Harry Potter, all you need to do is find the inspiration and get started writing.

-The reason businesses and agencies hire professional translators is that they need quality translations that beat the output from systems like Google Translate.
+If you’re multilingual, translators are in huge demand.
+Businesses and agencies need quality translations that beat the output from systems like Google Translate.

-Your written and verbal communication skills will need to be perfect in both/all the languages you plan to work in.
-Reliability and professionalism is essential, and good computer skills will help you to keep on top of processing the work.
+Your writing and verbal communication skills will need to be perfect in both/all the languages you plan to work in.
+Reliability and professionalism are essential for this job.
+Good computer skills will help you keep on top of processing the work.

 We have a dedicated feature on working as a translator here.